 3. As a result, master the relationship between digital media and public communication, managing the interface to enhance a media-led standpoint for diplomatic practise.

 This course is aimed at both junior diplomats seeking to build career progression and senior diplomats looking to broaden their portfolio.
-As the course is media-focused, it would be equally suited to political advisors and those who support digital communication in that sphere.
+As the course is media-informed, it would be equally suited to political advisors and those who support digital communication in that sphere.

 He has 25 years of experience in the Middle East with linguistic competencies in both Persian and Arabic.
-He has worked as a multimedia journalist from Morocco to China.
-As Senior Lecturer at the University of Westminster he teaches on interactive media, visual storytelling and digital creativity.
-He runs two consulting activities, The Image As Storytelling and Strategic Diplomacy.
+He has worked as a multimedia journalist from Morocco to China, and consulted for the Diplomatic Institute of the Italian Ministry of Foreign Affairs.

 Continue here to my talk at the round table on the Future of Photography on May 9th 2017, in which I officially launched the project 'The Image As Storytelling.'